-Candidate registers for three credits of ME 596 (see Section III.13 above), which count toward meeting the 30-course-credit requirement.
+Three credits of ME 596 are required (see Section III.13 above), and the student submits a paper following the guidelines provided below (see M.S.
+Paper Guide).
+These three credits of ME 596 count toward meeting the 30-course-credit requirement.
 This option therefore requires at least 27 additional course credits, of which a minimum of 15 credits must be at the 500 level, and a minimum of 12 credits must be eligible 400- or 500-level Mechanical Engineering courses.
-The candidate writes a paper on a topic mutually agreed upon with the adviser, and that is suitable for publication in a professional journal or presentation at a national or international conference.
-See the M.S.
-Paper Guide below for expectations.
 ME 600 does not count towards meeting the requirements for the paper option.